Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Introduction

 To recover all of $I$, $Q$, and $U$, two strategies have been employed.
-The first is to fill the focal plane with pixels having their polarization-selective directions oriented with enough angles to fully specify the Stokes vector so that all of the information can be obtained at almost the same time, but with different pixels, by shifting the optical boresight on the sky; the second is to use a polarization rotator, i.e. a half-wave plate (HWP), to effectively rotate the incoming polarization so that all of the information can be obtained with the same pixels, but not at the same time.
-Use of a HWP mitigates effects such as gain errors and provides opportunity for additional signal modulation (and of the component of primary interest: the polarized one).
+The first is to fill the focal plane with pixels having their polarization-selective directions oriented with enough angles to fully specify the Stokes vector so that all of the information can be obtained at almost the same time, but with different pixels, by shifting the optical boresight on the sky.
+The second is use of a polarization rotator, i.e., a half-wave plate (HWP), to effectively rotate the incoming polarization so that all of the information can be obtained with the same pixels, but not at the same time.
+A HWP mitigates effects such as gain errors and provides opportunity for additional signal modulation (and of the component of primary interest: the polarized one).
 This explains why almost all of the polarimetric instruments implemented so far, except on Planck, have introduced a rotating HWP in their optical path.
 Use of a HWP often comes with a need to accurately characterize ``instrumental polarization.''

-The PRIMAger instrument, designed for the Probe far-Infrared Mission for Astrophysics \citep[PRIMA;][]{Moullet:2023,Meixner:2024} takes a simple approach, using single-polarization detectors oriented at three angles and no polarization modulating device.
+The PRIMAger instrument\cite{Ciesla25}, designed for the PRobe far-Infrared Mission for Astrophysics (PRIMA\cite{Moullet:2023,Meixner:2024}) takes a simple approach, using single-polarization detectors oriented at three angles and no polarization modulating device.
 In this study, we demonstrate through simulations that the instrument and observatory designs allow total intensity and polarization to be measured with excellent sensitivity as a result of scanned observations.
-The Kinetic Inductance Detectors \citep[KIDs,][]{Baselmans2022} in PRIMAger, operating at the background limit for a cryogenic telescope, enable the driving polarimetric science case of PRIMA -- deep polarimetric mapping of nearby galaxies -- even in the presence of worst-case levels of $1/f$ noise in the detectors.
+The Kinetic Inductance Detectors (KIDs\cite{Baselmans2022}) in PRIMAger, operating at the background limit for a cryogenic telescope, enable the driving polarimetric science case of PRIMA -- deep polarimetric mapping of nearby galaxies -- even in the presence of $1/f$ noise in the detectors at a pessimistically high level.